Firstapostolicchurch/documentation/content/applications/hr/payroll/contracts.rst

      :align: center
      :alt: Request a signature for the contract via email.

-- :guilabel:`Credit Time`: This option is for Belgian companies only.
+- :guilabel:`Credit Time`: this option is for Belgian companies only.
 When clicked, a pop-up window appears that allows for the changing of working times, and can compute time off.